 10. What has been your favorite experience as a cat breeder?

 Cat breeders will have so many stories about their experiences!
 Asking them to share some of their stories is a great way to bond and get to know the breeder on a personal level.

 While it can be hard to ask some of these questions to a cat breeder, remember that an honest and caring breeder will be open with their answers.
-By answering these questions, they are showing how much they care about their cats and kittens and the reputation of their practices.
-A good cat breeder wants to make sure that the kittens go to a home where they will be loved and cared for by loving owners.
-Asking these and other similar questions shows that you will be an incredible cat owner.
+They will show how much they care about their cats and kittens and the reputation of their practices.
+A good cat breeder also wants to make sure their kittens go to homes where they will be cared for by loving owners.
+Asking these and other similar questions shows them that you will be an incredible cat owner.